 Pornography: Printed or visual material containing the explicit description or display of … activity intended to stimulate erotic rather than aesthetic or emotional feelings.

-In the better pornography I’ve read, the first few sex acts are described in considerable detail, while the description of later acts is shortened up.
-There is less detail, but also back references (there are various literary approaches to this) to the prior more detailed description with the link between them left to the reader’s imagination.
-This prevents the reader from getting bored.
-There are of course many variations in the sex act, but by in large they usually come down to the same core.
-Literally describing that same core over and over quickly becomes redundant.
+In the better pornography, the first few sex acts are described in considerable detail, while the description of later acts is shortened.
+There is less detail, but also back references (there are various literary approaches to this) to prior, more detailed descriptions, with the link between them left to the reader’s imagination.
+This device prevents the reader from becoming overwhelmed by repetitive description.
+There are many variations in the sex act, but by and large, they usually come down to the same few core activities.
+Literally describing that same core over and over becomes redundant.
+As it progresses, the story’s explicit description restricts itself to what varies between sex acts.

-Written in the late 19th or early 20th centuries (its real provenance difficult to determine) it follows many characters who in the beginning have sex (the women) with the main protagonist (Horby, a man) and then go off on adventures all over Europe reporting back to the protagonist on their exploits via letters.
-Horby of course has his own adventures as well and there is a raft of other characters who were famous artists, play-writes, and others of the English upper classes in the 1880s and 90s.
-The description of these characters by the protagonist (the story is told in first person) suggests that he was in fact a real person of substance and knew these people intimately.
+Written in the late 19th or early 20th centuries, its real provenance is difficult to determine.
+The Black Pearl follows many characters who, at the beginning, have sex (the women) with the main protagonist (Horby, a man) and then go off on adventures across Europe, reporting back to him on their exploits via letters.
+Horby has his own adventures as well, and there is a raft of other characters who were famous artists, playwrights, and others of the English upper classes in the 1880s and 90s.
+The description of these characters by the protagonist (the story is told in first person) suggests that he was, in fact, a real person of substance and knew these people intimately.

-My favorite line in all pornographic literature comes from this book.
+My favorite line in pornographic literature comes from this book.
 One of the women finds herself embroiled in a Satanic cult.
-Having described (in a letter) in luscious but shortened detail her liaison with the cult’s high priest (witnessed by a circle of initiates, and in which she is a willing participant), she makes perhaps the most pragmatic assessment of Satanism I have ever seen: “Oh Horby!” she declares “This Satanism is just fucking with frills!”
+Having described (in a letter) in luscious but shortened detail her liaison with the cult’s high priest (witnessed by a circle of initiates, and in which she is a willing participant), she makes perhaps the most pragmatic assessment of Satanism I have ever read: “Oh Horby!” she declares, “This Satanism is just fucking with frills!”

-I suppose now you want a few examples?
+I suppose you want a few examples now?
 Here are two

 Erotica: Clothes shed they embrace.
 Falling on the mattress, entangled in one another’s bodies, he enters her…